macitac/portfolio/README.md

 - Rifleman/Mounted Guard

 ### Work Experience
-Reaserch Assistant, October 2024 - Present, Department of Peace and Conflict, Uppsala
+Research Assistant, October 2024 - Present, Department of Peace and Conflict, Uppsala
 - Responsible for the data engineering, statistical analysis and visualization for a research project at the department of Peace and Conflict.

 Data Management, November 2022 - January 2023, Menigo Foodservice AB